qqkookie/StardewEasyMod/EasyFishing/README.md

 like [ "anchovy", "참치", "AnChOvY" ].
 Names are in case-less English like "salmon" or native word like "연어".
 Empty list ([]) means all fishes in the game.
 Duplicate for frequent choice.
 * For list of all fish names, refer [official wiki](https://stardewvalleywiki.com/Fish) or "FishList.txt" file included FYI in mod folder.
+* If `LastingBait` or `LastingTackle` is not set, default is 20% longer life per fishing skill level.

 ## Credits
 Source code: [Github repository](https://github.com/qqkookie/StardewEasyMod/tree/master/EasyFishing)